Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 | Jack                      | 'J'                       | 11                        |
 | Queen                     | 'Q'                       | 12                        |
 | King                      | 'K'                       | 13                        |

+ _Table above displays all the possible cards by name, symbolic value, and magnitude value._

  [^ace]: Aces are unique as they can fill the role as a "low card" with an integer value of 1, or
          as a "high card" with an integer value of 14.
 This applies when the ace card helps form a [straight](#poker-ranks-table) hand[^hand] in some manner.